umar95-hub/Classplus-Customer-Segmentation/README.md

 # SEGMENTATION AND EDA OF CLASS PLUS GMV DATA SET
+*Detailed analysis is in Report file or I urge one to have a look into attached jupyter notebook file

 Primary Objective:
 The objective of this case study is to analyse this data and come up with insights, highlighting the good things, bad things, cohorts of patterns found or cohorts of customers you can classify.